electrode-io/electrode-native/docs/cli/create-api-impl.md

 #### Examples

 `ern create-api-impl react-native-weather-api`

+This example shows how to create an API skeleton project named `ReactNativeWeatherApiImpl`.

+`ern create-api-impl react-native-weather-api MyApi`

-This example shows how to create an API skeleton project named `react-native-weather-api-impl`.
+This example shows how to create an API skeleton project named `MyApi`.

-`ern create-api-impl react-native-weather-api -p my-weather-api-impl`
+`ern create-api-impl react-native-weather-api MyApi -p my-weather-api-impl`

-This example shows how to create an API skeleton project named `my-weather-api-impl`.
+This example shows how to create an API skeleton project named `MyApi`.
+The package name for this project is `my-weather-api-impl`.

-`ern create-api-impl react-native-weather-api -p my-weather-api-impl -s org`
+`ern create-api-impl react-native-weather-api MyApi -p my-weather-api-impl -s org`

-This example shows how to create an API skeleton project named `@org/my-weather-api-impl`.
+This example shows how to create an API skeleton project named `MyApi`.
+The package name for this project is `@org/my-weather-api-impl`.

 #### Remarks

-* The name of the implementation mirrors the name of the API package with the `-impl` suffix.
+* If name of the apiImpl is missing the apiName is converted to came case notation and numbers are removed if any.
 * If you do not specify a platform (for example, native v.s JavaScript), you are prompted to select a platform.

 #### Related commands